 - Since 2011 Sojourners has collected “Boxtops for Education” and these are donated to Clark Elementary School which is located a few blocks from the church.

 - The church provides space for Virginia Organizing to keep a box for the collection of cell phones, printer cartridges and accessories which are later recycled — it’s one of V.O.’s fundraising initiatives.

 Habitat for Humanity

 Over time our connections to the Habitat for Humanity of Greater Charlottesville have expanded.
-Our involvement includes having a church family who has personally benefited from the program, a church member who has worked for the agency and fielding volunteer work crews twice a year to help with the building of one of the many local Habitat projects.
+Our involvement includes having a church family who has personally benefited from the program, a church member who works for the agency and fielding volunteer work crews twice a year to help with the building of one of the many local Habitat projects.

 One of our “traditions” at Sojourners is the annual Advent Fair.
 Available products vary from year to year.
 Examples of handmade items sold in the past include: soap, Christmas cards, pottery and knitted goods.
 Organic foods provided by farmers in the congregation prove quite popular.
 These might include locally raised organic meats or produce as well as breads and chutney.
 Loofahs grown at Sojourners were popular in 2013 and 2014.
 In addition to supporting these artisans and farmers, the Advent Fair generates income through craft sales for the Ojola Children’s Project in Kenya, Innisfree Village and the Urban Agricultural Collective of Charlottesville.